loic425/resource-revolution-2/pages/resource/00_configure_your_templates.md

 A new feature that I want to introduce is the default templates directory configuration.

 In Sylius admin panel, there are some common templates for CRUD pages.
-* these default templates read the metadata on your operations to build the page title.
+* these default templates read the metadata from your operations to build the page title.
 * the create and update templates are using a form and submit buttons
 * the index template contains a grid